The Male Guide to Drinking Tea

 Oolong Tea

-Oolong Tea, a blend of green and black tea, provides a layered and complex flavor profile.
-Oolong is ideal for men who have a hard time focusing or concentrating in the middle of the day.
-Making it a lovely afternoon pick-me-up beverage.
+Oolong Tea finds itself between green and black teas in terms of caffeine content, the color of the leaves, and oxidation level.
+Oolong provides a layered and complex flavor profile and is ideal for men who have a hard time focusing or concentrating in the middle of the day.
+We recommend it as an afternoon pick-me-up beverage.

-Pu’er Tea, by far the most eccentric, it usually comes in a “cake” form or in loose sharp pieces.
+Pu’er Tea is by far the most unique tea type in our collection.
+Pu’er can be in a loose leaf form or compressed into a “cake,” brick, or other shape.
 Pu’er needs to be rinsed once before brewing to help bring out the earthy, rich flavor profile.
 Just like wine, this tea gets better with age.

 Caffeine Content: High